This ginger beef stir fry recipe is another of our easy dinner recipes. It features an easy marinade and lots of tasty, healthy vegetables.

 - 6 green onions, sliced in half, then sliced lengthwise (or 1 small onion, chopped)

-- 1 green or red pepper, cut into julienne strips
+- 1 red pepper, cut into julienne strips

 - 1 cup snow peas, whole or sliced

-- 1" piece of fresh ginger, slivered or 1/2 teaspoon ground ginger
+- 1 piece fresh ginger, 1" long, slivered or 1/2 teaspoon ground ginger

 - 5 tablespoons soy sauce